SamuraiBarbi/jttw-ai-docker-stack/README.md

      - [bm_lewis](https://github.com/remsky/Kokoro-FastAPI/raw/refs/heads/master/examples/voice_samples/speech_bm_lewis.mp3)
      - am_gurney
      - af_irulan
-   - Provides access to Kokoro TTS via API and Gradio UI
+   - Provides access to Kokoro TTS via API and Web UI ( Web UI does not like Firefox, use another browser )
    - Provides access to GPTSovits via API and Gradio UI
    - Set up and configuration of SearxNG docker to allow both HTML and JSON response formats for web searches
    - Set up and configuration of OpenWebUI with access to Ollama docker service for AI interactions